nesquena/resume/README.md

 My senior year (in 2008), I was working with my professor on a startup called 'quub', my own startup 'Olepta' and began falling in love with web development and working more seriously with Ruby.
-I started playing with Rails and Sinatra and liking them both quite a bit.
-Started doing all of my work with that stack, opting to specialize rather than explore breadth-first as I had done before.
-Around this time, I began releasing [several](https://github.com/nesquena/wikipedia_search) [few](https://github.com/nesquena/prototype_notifier) [early](https://github.com/nesquena/conditions_fu) [projects](https://github.com/nesquena/prototype_animator) which sparked my interest in contributing to the open-source community.
+I started playing much more seriously with Rails and Sinatra and liking them both quite a bit.
+Started focusing all of my time into that stack, opting to specialize rather than explore breadth-first as I had been doing.
+Around this time, I began tinkering with open-source and releasing [several](https://github.com/nesquena/wikipedia_search) [few](https://github.com/nesquena/prototype_notifier) [early](https://github.com/nesquena/conditions_fu) [projects](https://github.com/nesquena/prototype_animator) which sparked my interest in contributing to the open-source community.